Your Questions About RTW Tickets Answered

 The best thing to do is look at a map and make a list of the places that you simply have to visit (your must do's), the places that you'd like to visit (your would like to’s), and the places you wouldn't mind visiting (if you really had to...)

-Once you've done that you can call our partners at Round the World Experts on 0845 344 7667 and speak to a specialised travel consultant.
+Once you've done that you can call our experts on 0333 333 9923 and speak to a specialised travel consultant.
 They'll be able to help plan your destinations into a logical order and, perhaps most importantly, work out the best price for your dream trip!